james-livefront/livefront-ai-guidance/06-context-examples.md

 ### Bad Context

-"Review this code for best practices"
+"is this code good?"

-[dumps 500 lines of code]
+[dumps 2000 lines of unformatted spaghetti]

 **Why it fails:**